 Start by making the roll or pad which you will use to push the pounce powder through the pricked holes in the pattern.
 Take a piece of soft fabric, about 10cm (4 inches) wide and long enough to roll up into a cylinder about 3cm (1.25 inches) in diameter.
 Roll it tightly and stitch the end in place.

-Print the pattern off the Internet, or draw your own o paper, and place it on top of the cork or felt pad.
+Print the pattern off the Internet, or draw your own on paper, and place it on top of the cork or felt pad.
 Take the pin-vice or needle and start pricking tiny holes along the outline of the design.
 Keep the holes close together, especially around curves.
 Try to fit about 20 holes to each inch of outline.
 Take your time, you do not want to make any errors at this stage.
 Take frequent breaks to give your arm, shoulder and neck a rest.

 Next place the material you wish to embroider on a hard surface with the right side uppermost.
-Pin the pricking to the cloth firmly, you do not want it to move part way through or you would have to start over.
+Pin the pricking to the cloth firmly.
+You do not want it to move part way through or you would have to start over.

 Dip your rolled up pad into the pounce powder and rub it all over the priced area.
 This will push the powder through onto the cloth underneath.

-Very carefully remove the pricking from the material.
+Carefully remove the pricking from the material.
 You don't want to smudge the powder outline!
 Pour any leftover powder back into the container to use another time.